 Teenage girls have led language innovation for centuries

-Criticizing teenage girls for the way they speak is nothing short of a time-honored tradition.
-Some adults take issue with everything from slang to vocal fry.
+Criticizing teenage girls for the way they speak is nothing short of a time-honored tradition for adults who take issue with everything from slang to vocal fry.
 But Quartz's Gretchen McCulloch has a bone to pick with those critics.
-She argues that female teen linguists should be lauded for their longtime innovation.
-They've been shaking things up for centuries.
+She argues that female teen linguists should be lauded for their longtime innovation - they've been shaking things up for centuries.

-McCulloch argues that female teenagers are actually "language disruptors."
-They invent words that make their way into the vernacular.
+McCulloch argues that female teenagers are actually "language disruptors" - innovators who invent words that make their way into the vernacular.

 "To use a modern metaphor, young women are the Uber of language," she writes.

-William Shakespeare has long been seen as the poster boy for introducing new words into the English language, though some have questioned his celebrated language disruptor status.
+William Shakespeare has long been seen as the poster boy for introducing words into the English language, though some have questioned his celebrated language disruptor status.
 But young women may have been the true linguistic revolutionaries of Shakespeare's day.
 McCulloch notes that in the 2003 book Historical Sociolinguistics, University of Helsinki linguists Terttu Nevalainen and Helena Raumolin-Brunberg surveyed 6,000 letters from 1417 to 1681.
-They found that female letter-writers changed the way they wrote faster than male letter-writers.
-The females spearheaded the adoption of new words and discarding words like "doth" and "maketh."
+They found that female letter-writers changed the way they wrote faster than male letter-writers, spearheading the adoption of new words and discarding words like "doth" and "maketh."